+In this section we offer a conceptual framework for how the comprehensive sanctions can affect the size of the middle class in a middle-income oil exporting economy such as Iran.
 Comprehensive and intense economic sanctions can impact the size of the middle class through several channels.
 First, effective macro-level sanctions that reduce the GDP and per capita income will ultimately lead to downward mobility of some middle-class households.
 This is particularly the case for our analysis because we use a fixed income bracket (\$11 to \$111 per day (PPP)) to measure the size of the middle class.
 While a small number of upper-class households might enter the middle class as their per capita income falls below \$111, because of the sanctions, their number will be much smaller than the middle-class households that will be shifted into the lower class (Cantó and Ruiz 2015) as their incomes fall below the lower threshold of \$11 per day.

 The second channel is through the impact of sanctions on the labor market.
 These comprehensive sanctions have affected the labor market for Iran's middle class wage earners in two ways.
 First, the sanctions have resulted in the reduction of employment in manufacturing and other industries that rely heavily on imports (Moghaddasi Kelishomi and Nisticò 2022).
 Second, they have reduced the real wages for a large segment of workers and retirees.
 This is especially the case for fixed salaried employees in both private and public sectors (Salehi-Isfahani 2023).
-By causing a sharp reduction in the government's oil export revenues the sanctions have resulted in large budget deficits that, in turn, have resulted in record high inflation rates and declining real wages.
+By causing a sharp reduction in the government's oil export revenues the sanctions have resulted in large budget deficits that, in turn, have resulted in record high inflation rates and declining real wages (e.g., the consumer prices inflation rate increased from 10% in 2010 to more than 36% in 2013 or from 8% in 2017 to 40% in 2019)2.
 While traditionally the public sector wages have kept pace with the inflation rate, they began to fall behind in 2012 and have continued since.
-The pensions of many retirees have also declined in real value after adjustment for inflation and as a result a growing segment of the retirees have dropped down from the middle class to the lower class (Barardehi, Milani, and Soltani 2024).
+The pensions of many retirees have also declined in real value after adjustment for inflation and as a result, a growing segment of the retirees have dropped down from the middle class to the lower class (Barardehi, Milani, and Soltani 2024).

-The third channel is the impact on the international trade linkages of the business sector.
+The third channel is the impact on the international trade linkages of the business sector (Afesorgbor 2019).
 The sanctions have disrupted the imports of many intermediate goods and natural resources, causing financial stress for many firms (Ebadi 2022).
-These disruptions have not only affected many large manufacturing enterprises, but also thousands of small and medium sized enterprises that sell their goods and services to the larger firms (through backward linkages.)2 As a result, some workers, and middle-class entrepreneurs (small business owners) have also suffered a downward mobility into the lower-class category.
+These disruptions have not only affected many large manufacturing enterprises, but also thousands of small and medium sized enterprises that sell their goods and services to the larger firms (through backward linkages.)3 As a result, some workers, and middle-class entrepreneurs (small business owners) have also suffered a downward mobility into the lower-class category.
 The business bankruptcies have also contributed to a rise in inequality as some state-owned enterprises and well-connected private businesses have stepped forward to purchase the bankrupt businesses (Rizvi 2012).
+These business bankruptcies, which were triggered by the negative economic growth under post-2012 economic sanctions, forced many middle-class wage earners into the ranks of informal and vulnerable employment.